lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Motivation

 Many Internet of Things (IoT) deployments require technologies which are highly performant in constrained environments {{RFC7228}}.
-IoT devices may be constrained in various ways, including memory, storage, processing capacity and power.
-The connectivity for these settings may also exhibit constraints such as unreliable and lossy channels, highly restricted bandwidth and dynamic topology.
+IoT devices may be constrained in various ways, including memory, storage, processing capacity, and power.
+The connectivity for these settings may also exhibit constraints such as unreliable and lossy channels, highly restricted bandwidth, and dynamic topology.
 The IETF has acknowledged this problem by standardizing a range of lightweight protocols and enablers designed for the IoT, including the Constrained Application Protocol (CoAP, {{RFC7252}}), Concise Binary Object Representation (CBOR, {{RFC8949}}), and Static Context Header Compression (SCHC, {{RFC8724}}).

 The need for special protocols targeting constrained IoT deployments extends also to the security domain {{I-D.ietf-lake-reqs}}.
 Important characteristics in constrained environments are the number of round trips and protocol message sizes, which if kept low can contribute to good performance by enabling transport over a small number of radio frames, reducing latency due to fragmentation or duty cycles, etc. Another important criteria is code size, which may be prohibitive for certain deployments due to device capabilities or network load during firmware update.
 Some IoT deployments also need to support a variety of underlying transport technologies, potentially even with a single connection.